geoffreysamper/MassTransit-MultiConsumers/README.md

 ###setup
-- install rabbitmq
+- install rabbitmq on you local machine

-###Warning
-__When using rabbitmq and masstransit the error queues where not created so I created them myself.__
+__Warning: When using rabbitmq and masstransit the error queues where not created so I created them myself.__